SidonTheTroll/Erstes-Jahr/Biology/4-animal-kingdom.md

 All higher animals have organ system organization

 **Open circulatory system**: blood is not entirely contained within vessels and comes into direct contact with tissues.
-**Closed circulatory system**: blood is contained within vessels and distinct from the interstitial fluid.
+**Closed circulatory system**: blood is contained within vessels and distinct from the interstitial fluid (fluid which fills space between cells).

 Hypertension causes brain arteries to burse and damages the brain.
 This causes problems and may result in coma and paralysis.
 To avoid this, one must consume sufficient water, fruits and minimize soidum and do adequate exercies.